Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Control Tower, Automatic organizations, Landing zone with master, log and audit accounts, SSO to all
 Controls (guardrails), Automatic SCP, Report of non-compliant OUs
 Pricing models, Pay as you go, Save when you reserve, Pay less by using more, Pay less as AWS grows
-EC2 Savings plans -72%, 1 or 3 years, Commit to amount per hour and family (T1, M5), Above is on demand
+EC2 Savings plans -72%, 1 or 3 years, Commit amount per hour and family (T1, M5), Above is on demand
-Compute Savings Plan -66%, Commit to amount per hour (EC2, Fargate, Lambda), Regardless region, family or size
+Compute Savings Plan -66%, Commit amount per hour (EC2, Fargate, Lambda), Regardless region, family, size
 Machine Learning Savings Plan, Services like SageMaker
 Pricing Calculator, Estimate solution costs, Input services and pricing strategy
 Billing Dashboard, Costs for current month by service, Free tier usage